Photo Credit: Josh Crawford

 when someone dies on the job; that's precisely when they need it

-Family members of victims of workplace accidents, representatives
+Family members of workplace-violence victims and representatives

 from Massachusetts Coalition for Occupational Safety and Health